 The name of the audio device may vary depending on the brand and model of your headphone.
 It may also appear as Speaker in some cases.
 For instance, if you connect it via USB, it will appear as USB Audio Device.

-This fix is especially common for laptop users who usually have a built-in speaker that Windows would normally set as default audio device.
-You will most of the time have to manually enable and select your headphone as the default device from the Playback tab.
+After enabling your headphones on the Playback tab and setting it as the default device, Windows will use your headphone first over other devices.
+This solution is particularly useful for laptop users who typically have a built-in speaker that Windows sets as the default audio device.
+You will most likely have to manually enable and select your headphone as the default device from the Playback tab.

 Update your headphones audio driver

-- Type devmgmt.msc and then click OK.
+- Type devmgmt.msc and click OK.

 - In the Device Manager, expand Sound, video and game controllers category.

-Uninstall the audio driver or other workarounds
+Uninstall the audio driver or use other workarounds

-If all else fails to resolve your headphone issue and if the problem arise only after a recent Windows Update, it could be due to the update that causes the headphones to not work properly.
-You may want to try to roll back windows 11/10 update to an earlier state.
+If all else fails to resolve your headphones jack not working issue, and the problem arises only after a recent Windows update, it could be due to the update that causes the headphones not to work correctly.
+You may want to try rolling back the Windows 11/10 update to an earlier build.